 Some auto shops will recommend a fuel system cleaning if they see a dirty air filter.
 Before proceeding with the cleaning, check the mileage interval for service, and ask your mechanic to test the fuel pressure before a fuel system cleaning is performed.

 Have more questions about how often should you get a fuel system cleaning?
-Contact our ASE-Certified Technicians at Toledo Auto Care—Monroe Street for more information about taking care of fuel injectors and scheduling an appointment.
+Contact our ASE-Certified Technicians at Toledo Tire and Auto Care—Monroe Street for more information about taking care of fuel injectors and scheduling an appointment.
 Our auto shop is proud to serve vehicle owners in Toledo, OH, and the surrounding areas.